kavia-common/healthcare-management-system-5324-5334/flutter_frontend/README.md

 3. Dependencies are declared in `pubspec.yaml`.
 Run:
    - `flutter pub get`

+Android build note:
+- The Android build pins NDK version 27.0.12077973 in `android/app/build.gradle.kts` to satisfy `sqflite_android`.
+If you encounter an NDK mismatch error, ensure this NDK is installed or adjust local SDK settings accordingly.

 ## Theme and design guidelines

 - Theme: Ocean Professional